What do you mean, "Larry wasn't always in the show?"

 Parodied with Professor Nakayama of the Sir Hammerlock DLC of Borderlands 2.
 When he first appears, he assumes that you've come to square off with him and stop his plans.
 Hammerlock however clarifies that they're simply here for a hunting trip and have no idea who he is.
 When Nakayama tries to brag about his various exploits, neither Hammerlock nor the Vault Hunters still know who he is, which deeply annoys him.

-All of the named Super Mutants in Fallout New Vegas were members of the Master's Army at the time of Fallout 1.
+All of the named Super Mutants in Fallout: New Vegas were members of the Master's Army at the time of Fallout 1.
 ED-E was built by Dr. Whitley, a previously unmentioned Enclave scientist at Adams Air Force Base from Fallout 3.
+It goes back as far as Fallout 2 at least, since Marcus also claims to have been part of the Master's army.

 A particularly poignant example can be found in Least I Could Do, when a guy named Noel knocks on Rayne's door.
 Noel, as the audience is told, is actually Rayne's best bud and wingman from years back, despite never being mentioned prior in the comic's run.
 Rayne initially acts grumpy about the sudden reappearance, but it doesn't take long at all for Noel to replace John as the number-two character in the strip.